-Cocker Spaniels are very good with kids and when they are introduced to other animals at an early age, they transform into super friendly and loving dog towards people and other animals.
+Cocker Spaniels are very good with kids and when they are introduced to other animals at an early age, they transform into super friendly and loving dogs towards people and other animals.

 Cocker Spaniel is always looking to get his owner’s attention and ready to play and show tricks.

-Pugs are usually referred to clowns and they are highly intelligent.
-Just like Cocker Spaniel, they seek attention and loves to be the life of the party.
+Pugs are usually referred to as clowns and they are highly intelligent.
+Just like Cocker Spaniel, they seek attention and love to be the life of the party.

 Pugs can be a little bit lazy which can cause them to easily gain weight.
 They have a low energy level and are not as active as Cocker Spaniel.

 Because of these two seed dogs’ quality, your Cocker Pug will be a friendly, loving, and playful dog.
 Cocker Pugs can be stubborn and hard to train sometimes because of their Pug’s genes.

 Other than that, they will be perfect companions for your family with high intelligence.
 Your Cocker Pug will require daily training and exercise and will consume a good amount of your time.

 If you are a busy person and cannot give your Cocker Pug the required time, then this dog breed might not be for you.

 Cocker Pug has a lot to offer and they create an unbreakable bond between themselves and family.
 Love for children is in their blood and they are always ready to play and live a fun life.